-The role of the Royal Regiment of Australian Artillery is to maximise the combat power of the Australian Defence Forces through the provision of offensive support coordination and indirect firepower, surveillance and target acquisition and ground-based air defence.
+The role of the Royal Regiment of Australian Artillery is to maximise the combat power of the Australian Defence Force through offensive support coordination and indirect firepower, surveillance and target acquisition, and ground-based air defence.

 Artillery influences the battlefield by providing indirect fire support, systematic surveillance, accurate target acquisition and subsequent destruction.
 It defeats or weakens enemy combat power, utilising:

-On 19 September 1962, Her Majesty Queen Elizabeth II granted the Royal Australian Artillery the title of the Royal Regiment of Australian Artillery.
-All Australian gunners are considered members of the Royal Regiment of Artillery.
+On 19 September 1962, Her Majesty Queen Elizabeth II granted the title of the Royal Regiment of Australian Artillery.